Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: True**

 **Explanation:**
-- MIPS design principle: simplicity
+- MIPS design principle: simplicity and regularity
 - All instructions use one of three formats
-- Makes decoding simple and regular
+- Makes instruction decode simple and regular
-- Easier to pipeline
+- Hardware knows format based on opcode

 ---